cognitedata/gearbox.js/src/components/SensorOverlay/stories/full.md

 The height of SensorOverlay component is defined by content in `children` and the width takes `100%` unless `fixedWidth` is provided.
 This component requires a list of timeserie IDs and once they are passed via
 `timeseriesIds` prop SensorOverlay fetches meta information (name, description, etc) for all timeseries in the list and then constantly fetches latest data (Datapoint) for each timeserie with interval provided in `refreshInterval` (5 seconds by default).

+**NOTE:** The component should have `ClientSDKProvider` as a parent component in react component tree.

 #### Usage:

 ```typescript jsx